Born in California, 1988

 2011-2013, Education and Outreach at the Slater Museum of Natural History

 2013-2019, Organismal Biology and Ecology, Ph.D. at the University of Montana

 Natural historian, birder, nerd.
-Robert has dreamed of becoming an ornithologist since the age of 10.
-At the University of Montana, he finally achieved his goal of becoming "Dr. Bird Nerd," earning his doctoral degree in the Flight Laboratory with Dr. Bret Tobalske.
+Robert decided he wanted to be an ornithologist at the age of 10.
+Twenty years later, at the University of Montana, he finally achieved that goal and became "Dr. Bird Nerd," earning his doctoral degree in the Flight Laboratory with Dr. Bret Tobalske.
 Robert's research identified novel forms of animal communication and novel lift-producing devices in the wings of over 60 species of pigeons and doves.
 His work strives to answer broad evolutionary questions about morphology, performance, and behavior, but is also motivated by basic questions about form and function and a passion for discovery.